NHOrus/srwq-compilation/disc-2/episode-05.md

 The municipal buildings and fancy buildings give way to water-logged warehouses and ruined tenements, as you seek cover from the black mechs constant fire.
 Whatever else its attributes, its not too worried about ammo conservation.

-WHAT IS OUR NEXT STEP IN THE PLAN?
-You have a plan, right?
-Sciencegar Sciencebolt Fri 26 Mar 2010 17:34:39 No.4760505 Report
->>4758226

-Don't make Ramirez jokes!!
-Don't you know what happened on Zeonquest?
-Anonymous Fri 26 Mar 2010 17:34:39 No.4760506 Report
-Lead it to the harbor and then ask if they have a plan.
-Anonymous Fri 26 Mar 2010 17:36:39 No.4760512 Report
->>4760503
-Try to shove it towards the sea.
-Goddamn Sandwitches Fri 26 Mar 2010 17:38:39 No.4760517 Report
->>4760503
-A plan?
-Other than getting it to the harbor, I'm not sure Katina is rational enough to come up with something that can work.

-For now I say we should focus on leading it to the Harbor...
-And possibly leading it towards the Space/Time Fissure.
-We should ask the docs whether we can use that to our advantage.
-Gilliam Yaeger !q0uEtog.ao Fri 26 Mar 2010 17:40:39 No.4760526 Report
-Quoted By: >>4760574
->>4760503
-Ask them what the hell that funnel thing is, and whether it would be a good idea to get near it.

-If its a bad idea to get near it, knock that bitch into the storm!
-Anonymous Fri 26 Mar 2010 17:53:39 No.4760574 Report
-Quoted By: >>4760577
->>4760526
-We know what it is.
-A space-time anomaly.
-Gilliam Yaeger !q0uEtog.ao Fri 26 Mar 2010 17:56:39 No.4760577 Report
-Quoted By: >>4760599
->>4760574
-...Oh yeeeeah.

-Can't believe I forgot that.

-Still a good idea to ask if the Fissure is dangerous though.
-Goddamn Sandwitches Fri 26 Mar 2010 18:04:39 No.4760599 Report
-Quoted By: >>4760604
->>4760577
-Considering the fact that they lost the entire first team when they ventured near it, I believe it is safe to say it is dangerous.
-Gilliam Yaeger !q0uEtog.ao Fri 26 Mar 2010 18:07:39 No.4760604 Report
-Quoted By: >>4760617
->>4760599
-Okay.

-Now that I've finished asking questions with obvious answers, I have our plan - We knock it into the fissure, using the R-Blade to harry it and whatever high-yield cannons the ground crew possess to knock it back.
-Finally, we RIDER KICK it into the Fissure.

-It might come back later, but it'll at least buy us some time to get decent weaponry.
-Anonymous Fri 26 Mar 2010 18:11:39 No.4760617 Report
-Quoted By: >>4760646
->>4760604
-It's bigger than us.
-I'm not sure if we can overcome its inertia in the first place, or without falling into the fissure ourselves.
-Gilliam Yaeger !q0uEtog.ao Fri 26 Mar 2010 18:19:39 No.4760646 Report
->>4760617
-I've said it before, but...

-I miss the RaiOh.
-Sciencegar Sciencebolt Fri 26 Mar 2010 18:22:39 No.4760659 Report
-Quoted By: >>4760670 >>4760683 >>4760686 >>4760726 >>4760843
 As you head out over the water, you see on your scope that the Arm Arcus is falling behind.
 You look back and see weapons unfolding from its hips and shoulders.
 The emotionless voice comes over the comm again.

 "Your unit is not equipped for long-range engagements.
 Your ability to compensate for this design oversight will be tested."